yorkie-team/yorkie/design/mongodb-sharding.md

 1. Use `client_key + client_id` as a value.
     * this may increase the size of CRDT metadata and the size of document snapshots.
 2. Introduce a cluster-level GUID generator.
-3. Depend on low possiblity of duplication of MongoDB ObjectID
+3. Depend on the low possibility of duplication of MongoDB ObjectID.
     * see details in the following contents.

 **Duplicate MongoDB ObjectID**

 Both `client_id` and `doc_id` are currently using MongoDB ObjectID as a value.
-When duplication of ObjectIDs occurs, it works well due to the changed reference keys, until the MongoDB balancer migrates a chunk with duplicate ObjectID.
-This unexpected action may not harm the consistency of documents, but bring out a temporary failure of the cluster.
+When duplication of ObjectIDs occurs, it works well due to the changed reference keys, until the MongoDB balancer migrates a chunk with a duplicate ObjectID.
+This unexpected action may not harm the consistency of documents, but may bring out a temporary failure of the cluster.
 The conflict should be handled manually by administrators.

 <img src="media/mongodb-sharding-duplicate-objectid-migration.png" width="600">

-However, the possiblity of duplicate ObjectIDs is **extremely low in practical use cases** due to its mechanism.
+However, the possibility of duplicate ObjectIDs is **extremely low in practical use cases** due to its mechanism.
 ObjectID uses the following format:
 ```
 TimeStamp(4 bytes) + MachineId(3 bytes) + ProcessId(2 bytes) + Counter(3 bytes)